French far-right MP faces possible sanctions after 'Go back to Africa' shout in parliament | Politics

 Many French lawmakers called on Friday for tough sanctions against a far-right National Rally MP who shouted "go back to Africa!" as a Black legislator from the far left asked a question about immigration.

+"I call for the most severe sanction against the person who was guilty of these racist remarks, which are incompatible with our country and the place where those words were said," Jean-Luc Melenchon, head of Martens Bilongo's France Unbowed party, told hundreds of protesters gathered in front of parliament.
+Nineteen-year old law student Pedro Filipe, who was at the rally, said: "I am Black, such words have been targeted at me before..., and for me to hear them in the National Assembly, it's shocking.
+It must be the last time."

-He "obviously spoke about the migrants transported in boats by the NGOs," Le Pen tweeted on Thursday.
+Le Pen and her party rejected accusations of racism.
+He "obviously spoke about the migrants transported in boats by the NGOs," Le Pen tweeted.
 "The controversy created by our political opponents...will not deceive the French."
-Le Pen over the past few years has made progress in detoxifying her party's image and convincing voters it has moved towards the conservative mainstream, and had urged her MPs to help continue this by projecting a more moderate image.
+Le Pen has made significant progress over the past few years in detoxifying her party's image and convincing voters it has moved towards the conservative mainstream, and she had urged her MPs to help continue this by projecting a more moderate image.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)